SandJS/examples/docs/getting-started.md

 	- Configuration options (i.e. `{ key1: "value1", ... }`)
 	- Global reference (i.e. `sand.customGrain`)
 	- If a "grain" doesn't document these, then bug the "grain" developer to document them or look at the grain source.
+- Sand grains may be loaded into an application using `app.use()`.
+Grains may not be loaded after `app.start()` has been called.

 ## How to use grains

-To get started, create a project directory.
-This directory will be used for the rest of this example.

-1. Ensure that the grain is installed.
+Ensure that the grain is installed.
-1. Create a directory named `config/`.
-1. In `config/`, create a file named `custom-grain.js`.

 ```JavaScript
 let CustomGrain = require('sand-custom-grain');